ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ## Section 2: Package commercial-bond, install and instantiate

-1. In VSCode, open up the Command Palette (either by click on the gear icon to the lower left and selecting Command Palette or pressing `Command + Shift + P` if you are on a Mac and `Ctl + Shift + P` if you are on Linux).
+1. In VSCode, open up the Command Palette (either by clicking on the gear icon to the lower left and selecting Command Palette or pressing `Command + Shift + P` if you are on a Mac and `Ctl + Shift + P` if you are on Linux).

 Select `IBM Blockchain Platform: Package a Smart Contract Project`: